terrifictechbots/test/git_use.md

 This is telling us that:
 - We are working on the master branch.
-- Our branch is up to date with 'origin/master'.
+- Our branch is up to date with the remote branch 'origin/master'.
 - There are changes not staged for commit.
 This means that, if we commit now, these changes will not go into the snapshot.
-Git allows us to do this in case there are changes that we purposely don't want to include.
+Git allows this in case there are changes that we purposely don't want to include.
 - At the end it tells us how to add the changes with ```git add``` and/or ```git commit -a```.
 The -a flag means: include all changes even those not yet staged.

 Staging a file means that we place it in the list of files that will be commited.
 Let's stage our changes and then check the satus again: